WrightonLabCSU/DRAM/Development-Notes/How-To-Setup-W2-Riviera.md

 Follow the instructions on the GitHub to install Nextflow (can be done with Conda) or, if Riviera has been updated to have a Nextflow module, load the Nextflow module.

-The only difference will be that on Riviera, each user will need a copy of the DRAM2 databases and a copy of the Singularity image (Not supported on Riviera, users must use `--profile conda` or `--profile conda_slurm` until Singularity is installed.)
+The only difference will be that on Riviera, each user will need a copy of the DRAM2 databases and a copy of the Singularity image (Not supported on Riviera, users must use `-profile conda` or `-profile conda_slurm` until Singularity is installed.)

 DRAM2 can then be tested the same as above: